pellcorp/creality-wiki/docs/cartographer.md

     - [Cartographer Touch Calibration](#cartographer-touch-calibration)
     - [PID Tuning and Input Shaping](#pid-tuning-and-input-shaping)

+    The following steps assume you are **not** using the deprecated CARTOGRAPHER_CONTROL macro, its very likely that macro will be removed in future, so you should probably just get used to following the wiki steps here.

 !!! note

     If you are running calibration for a printer that has previously been calibrated, the following SAVE_CONFIG sections **must** be removed from the bottom of the printer.cfg (if they exist) before